senderh55/Advanced_Shell/README.md

 UNIX shell upgrade - An assignment in an operating systems course.

-The goal of the program is to create 6 more commands beyond the existing shell, the additional commands are for building, answering and testing exams.
+The goal of the program is to create 6 more commands beyond the existing shell, the additional commands are for creating, answering and testing exams.
-These commands use system calls such as open, read, write and exec.
+These commands use processes and system calls such as open, read, write and exec.
 'Advanced_shell.c' is the main program that use exec system call accoring to the user input.

 ## Commands